gn0meavp/AVPStateMachine/README.md

     }
 ```

-This validation go through the next steps:
+This validation goes through the next steps:

 * check that start State is managed
 * check that success, failure and cancel States are managed
 * check that there're no any two States with the same name
 * check that by traversing from start State all managed States are reachable by Transitions and from these states  at success or failure States

-As traversing graph may takes some time and as usual managing graph is not processed in runtime it is a good advice to use the validation in your unit tests.
+<b>Advise</b> As traversing graph may takes some time and as usual managing graph is not processed in runtime it is a good advice to use the validation in your unit tests.

 ### Start State Machine